NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Empress Ice Worm.md

 abilities_mid:
   - name: ""
   - name: "Viviparous Birth"
     desc: "  When killed, an empress ice worm violently expels the young it carries.
-These young erupt as an [[Bestiary 3/Ice Worm Swarm|Ice Worm Swarm]] in the empress ice worm's space.\nIn addition, every creature within 20 feet takes 5d10 cold damage (DC 25 Reflex check save) from the splatter of icy viscera."
+These young erupt as an [[Bestiary 3/Ice Worm Swarm|Ice Worm Swarm]] in the empress ice worm's space.\n\nIn addition, every creature within 20 feet takes 5d10 cold damage (DC 25 Reflex check save) from the splatter of icy viscera."

 attacks:
   - name: ""